 Wild Arms 2 certainly didn't skimp on the extra features, either.
 As in the first game, you can redesign the UI's windows and icons to your heart's content, and even enable a screensaver for when the game is left idle for more than a few minutes at a time.
 One has the option to name almost every major character in the story, playable or not, which is a bit unusual for games of this type.
 More usefully, one has the ability to cancel random encounters - if a weaker enemy is about to attack, the player will see an exclamation point appear about their character's head.
 Pressing the cancel button during this moment (default Circle) will cause the fight to be skipped completely.
 However, one will still have to fight a fair bit to get above the enemy's level to enable this option, and "surprise attacks" can still occur, forcing the player into a fight with no opportunity to cancel it.

 So, despite a spotty translation, I think that Wild Arms 2 is a significant improvement over the first game.
-It has a fun storyline with some interesting twists, an impressive presentation despite its simpler and cartoonier aesthetic than the norms of the time, and plenty of gameplay expansions from the first that help it really come into its own unique niche.
-Combat mechanics are given much more variety, and while still rather monotonous (nearly all normal enemies die in one hit while bosses rarely involve more strategy than "spam your most powerful attacks at them"), the fact that most battles can now be skipped significantly improves the pacing.
-I enjoyed playing through it at the time, and while it is a more fun experience than the original, I still much prefer the Ps2-Era Wild Arms games today.
+It has a fun storyline with some interesting twists, an impressive presentation despite its simpler and cartoonier aesthetic than the norms of the time, and plenty of gameplay expansions from the first that help it come into its own unique niche.
+Combat mechanics are given much more variety, and while still rather monotonous (nearly all normal enemies die in one hit while bosses rarely involve more strategy than "spam your most powerful attacks at them"), the fact that most mundane battles can now be skipped significantly improves the pacing.
+I enjoyed playing through it at the time, and while it is a more fun experience than the original, it's still not one that's held up particularly well over time.

 Developer: Media.Vision, Contrail